noureldien/UvA-AMR-2018/ev3_robot_with_matlab/README.md

 ## <center>LEGO EV3</center>

 ### 1. Introduction
-This file gets you started how to control the real LEGO EV3 robot using either MATLAB or python.
-For now, MATLAB is the supported language.
+This file gets you started how to control the real LEGO EV3 robot using MATLAB.

 ---
 #### Useful Links